Small Business Energy Saving Summit: Powering Your Profits

 :

-- Utility Representative / Program Tony Magers, APS Solutions for Business
+- Tony Magers, APS Solutions for Business & MEEP Contractor

 RSVP HERE

-• Understanding utility rebates, grants, and tax incentives for small businesses
+3. Understanding utility rebates, grants, and tax incentives for small businesses.

 Two people engaging in conversation at a social gathering around a fire pit, with other people standing in the background, in a dimly lit indoor setting.